MeMyselfMirai/Released-as-Homebrew/README.md

 * Cacklejack is not implemented.
 * JSON Schema order does not match app data or documentation.
 * Certain online app functionalities are hard-coded to character ids, and cannot be replicated with homebrew characters.
+    * "alchemist": Token replacement reminders do not change character alignment.
+    * "alchemist": Token replacement reminders do not change character types for the purpose of Minion Info.
+    * "alchemist": Token replacement reminders do not change character types for the purpose of Lil' Monsta choices.
     * "philosopher", "pixie": Ability gaining reminder tokens do not show the seat on the night order.
     * "bootlegger": Bootlegger rules do not appear.

 ## Changelog
+### 0.61.0
+* Alchemist
 ### 0.60.0
 * Soldier
 ### 0.59.0